-- 2.46 In October 2013 the Hertfordshire LEP published their Strategic Economic Plan for the county.
+- 2.46 In October 2013 the Hertfordshire LEP published their Strategic Economic Plan for the county which was refreshed in July 2017.
 This strategy sets out the LEPs vision, that by 2030, Hertfordshire will be the leading economy at the heart of the UKs Golden Triangle, which encompasses Cambridge, Oxford and London.
 To deliver the vision, the LEP has identified a number of priority areas, which represent major opportunities for Hertfordshire.
-These include: - Maintaining Hertfordshire's global excellence in science and technology; - Harnessing Hertfordshire's relationship with London (and elsewhere); - and Re-invigorating Hertfordshire's places for the 21st Century. - 2.47 The aim of the strategy is to promote growth in the county and ensure that Hertfordshire is perfectly placed for business.
+These include: - Maintaining Hertfordshire's global excellence in science and technology; - Harnessing Hertfordshire's relationship with London (and elsewhere); - Re-invigorating Hertfordshire's places for the 21st Century; and - Building the wider foundations for growth across both businesses and people. - 2.47 The aim of the strategy is to promote growth in the county and ensure that Hertfordshire is perfectly placed for business.
 The plan focuses on three key growth corridors.
-North Hertfordshire lies within the A1 (M) corridor. - 2.48 Given that the northern part of the District is heavily influenced by the Cambridgeshire economy, the District is also part of Greater Cambridge, Greater Peterborough LEP.
-The goal of the Greater Cambridge, Greater Peterborough LEP is to create an economy with 100,000 major businesses and create 160,000 new jobs by 2025, in an internationally significant low carbon, knowledge-based economy, balanced wherever possible with advanced manufacturing and services. - 2.49 The LEPs are responsible for bidding and prioritising infrastructure investment within their areas.
+North Hertfordshire lies within the A1 (M) corridor. - 2.48 The Hertfordshire LEP is responsible for bidding and prioritising infrastructure investment within the county.

-Hertfordshire Local Partnership
+Hertfordshire Local Nature Partnership

-- 2.50 The purpose of the Hertfordshire LNP is to ensure the county's natural environment is fully considered and valued in local decision making and that it delivers benefits for wildlife, people, landscapes and the local economy.
-To this end the LNP has prepared a strategy covering the period from 2013 to 2016, which identifies the following priorities for Hertfordshire: - Healthy and resilient ecological networks; - Delivering health and wellbeing through the natural environment; - Sustainable economic growth through the natural environment; and Water for people and wildlife. - 2.51 Underpinning the strategy is the need to deliver new green infrastructure and to protect/ enhance existing green infrastructure.
-To support growth in Hertfordshire local authorities will need to work together and with the LNP to achieve this.
+- 2.49 The purpose of the Hertfordshire LNP is to ensure the county's natural environment is fully considered and valued in local decision making and that it delivers benefits for wildlife, people, landscapes and the local economy.
+To this end the LNP has prepared a strategy covering the period from 2013 to 2016, which identifies the following priorities for Hertfordshire: - Healthy and resilient ecological networks; - Delivering health and wellbeing through the natural environment; - Sustainable economic growth through the natural environment; and - Water for people and wildlife. - 2.50 Underpinning the strategy is the need to deliver new green infrastructure and to protect/ enhance existing green infrastructure.
+To support growth in

+Hertfordshire local authorities will need to work together and with the LNP to achieve this.